StrangeBeeCorp/docs/docs/cortex/operations/input-output.md

 ##  Analyzers / Responders communication

-From version 3, cortexutils 2.x is required because communication between Cortex and the analyzers/responders has changed. **Analyzers and responders doesn't need to be rewritten if they use cortexutils**.
+From version 3, cortexutils 2.x is required because communication between Cortex and the analyzers/responders has changed. **Analyzers and responders don't need to be rewritten if they use cortexutils**.
 Cortex 2 send data using stdin and receive result from stdout.

 Cortex 3 uses files: a job is stored in a folder with the following structure: